lakejs/lake-docs/reference/toolbar-config.md

 ### Customizing item

-You can also set a customized item, which must match the [ToolbarItem](/reference/types.md#toolbaritem) type.
+You can also set a custom item, which must conform to the [ToolbarItem](/reference/types.md#toolbaritem) type.

 #### Button item

-This item must match the [ToolbarButtonItem](/reference/types.md#toolbarbuttonitem) type.
+A button item follows the [ToolbarButtonItem](/reference/types.md#toolbarbuttonitem) type.

 Example: